-The Adirondack camp was a rustic, single-family residential retreat comprised of several buildings divided by function.
+The Adirondack camps were rustic, single-family residential retreats comprised of several buildings divided by function.
 These were usually oriented toward a lake and sited to convey a sense of isolation, remoteness and privacy.
 All were carefully integrated to the existing topographic features of the site.
-Principal buildings were built of native structural and/or finish materials obtained from the site or its environs.
+Principal buildings were constructed of native structural and/or finish materials obtained from the site or its environs.
 Materials were worked in a manner to project a rustic, often primitive image.
-Constructional aspects were usually emphasized and were often experimental, innovative and even eccentric in character.
-Characteristics and details associated with mainstream architectural styles were reinterpreted in a rustic, usually unconventional and frequently personal and whimsical manner.
-Within these shared general attributes, there were several variations based on plan and location.
+Constructional aspects were usually emphasized and were often experimental, innovative, and even eccentric in character.
+Characteristics and details associated with mainstream architectural styles were reinterpreted, usually in an unconventional and frequently personal and whimsical manner.
+Within these shared general attributes, there were several variations based on plan and location; because the variants can relate both to a property's overall location and its individual spatial organization, some sites will exhibit characteristics of more than one variant.